mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 For example, you can expect functionality that lets you set quorum for votes.

 This can all be done in non-blockchain orgs by agreeing on the parameters and managing it accordingly.
-Having it run as standard reduces workload and helps ensure that the rules are upheld.
+Having it run as the default by a DAO, however, reduces workload and helps ensure that the rules are upheld.

+Note, these benefits are far more likely to take effect under certain conditions, e.g. at scale, or with participants who may not know and trust each other so well.

 <hr/>